igorw-forks/fuelphp/README.md

 ### Unified and Package based Class and File loading

 Instead of separate loaders for classes and files have these been replaced by Package Loader objects.
 These will handle both the classloading of the autoloader and the fileloads.
+But the Autoloader will also make all packages available you installed through Composer as long as they follow PSR-0 and have their namespace registered.

 ### Dependency Injection Containers and 'inheritance injection'

-First of all we'll keep the global namespace clean from now on (except when you load legacy support).
+First of all we'll keep the global namespace clean from now on (except when you load static/legacy support).
 But the 'inheritance injection' to the global namespace was very powerful.
 Allowing you, for example, to extend the base Controller and have its extensions available in the `Controller_Template` and `Controller_Rest` as well (as those extend the alias, not the original classname).